Neoliberalism and Relationships

 More specifically, when it comes to access to mental health treatment and psychological well-being, it is unsurprising that the neoliberal paradigm will denounce and resist modalities that focus on creating and developing meaningful relationships, rather than on quantifiable measures of symptom reduction.
 While this is in part due to the financial priorities of the political and economic neoliberal system, I believe a broader and more pervasive form of resistance lies within the unconscious fantasies, defenses, and ways of being and relating available to the neoliberal mind.

-If you have a question or would like to schedule an appointment to work on relationship issues, please contact us today.
+If you have a question or would like to schedule an appointment with our Chicago therapists to work on relationship issues and the impact of the world we live in, please contact us today.